 Let’s take a look at some of the treatment options that the dentist will most likely consider depending on the severity of the crack in the tooth.

 If your general oral health is positive and the crack is considered minor, meaning the crack isn’t impacting your gums, the crack isn’t severe or the tooth has decayed, the dentist will consider root canal treatment.
+Root canal is the first choice if any remains of the tooth can be saved.
+There are many misconceptions of root canal that should be ignored, such as that a root canal is painful.
+A root canal is designed to save your teeth and preserve your oral health, not damage it.

 The dentist will treat any infection around the tooth structure by cleaning and sealing the tooth.
 The root canal is enlarged so that a temporary filling is applied.
 A crown is molded and placed on the tooth to protect it.